microsoft/dotnet-framework-docker-samples/dotnetapp-4.6.2/README.md

 # How to use these Images

-## Run a sample .NET Core application within a container
+## Run a sample .NET Framework application within a container

 The dotnetapp image is a sample application that depends on the [.NET Framework Runtime image](https://hub.docker.com/r/microsoft/dotnet-framework).
 You can run it in a container by running the following command.